 - 1. Any other item - 2.
-Any other of flyer. - 3.
+Any other flyer - 3.
 Banner that promotes the Langlade County Fair. - 4.
 Computer generated animated presentation print out or provide own laptop for display - Computer generated drawing - 6.
-Computer generated magazine cover, with text and graphics or pictures - 7.
-Computer generated scrapbook, with text and graphics or pictures

-- Computer generated storybook, with text and graphics or pictures - 9.
-Computer generated t-shirt design.
-Display on a t-shirt. - 10.
+Computer generated magazine cover, with text & graphics or pictures - 7.
+Computer generated scrapbook, with text & graphics or pictures - Computer generated storybook, with text & graphics or pictures - Computer generated t-shirt design.
+Display on a t-shirt.
+9. - 10.
 Exhibit a website you have designed - 11.
-Fiver promoting the Langlade County Fair. - 12.
+Flyer promoting the Langlade County Fair. - 12.
 Poster on any subject related to computers - 13.
 Poster with a flow chart showing how a personal computer - 14.
 Sign promoting the Langlade County Fair

-Cultural Arts - Department 18
+Cultural Art - Department 18